Martha Mitchell effect: Description

-Quoting psychotherapist Joseph Berke, the authors report that, "even paranoids have enemies".
+Quoting psychotherapist Joseph Berke, the authors report that, "even paranoids have enemies."
 Delusions are "abnormal beliefs" and may be bizarre (considered impossible to be true), or non-bizarre (possible, but considered by the clinician as highly improbable).
-Beliefs about being poisoned, followed, marital infidelity or a conspiracy in the workplace are examples of non-bizarre beliefs that may be considered delusions.
+Beliefs about being poisoned, being followed, marital infidelity or a conspiracy in the workplace are examples of non-bizarre beliefs that may be considered delusions.
 Any patient can be misdiagnosed by clinicians, especially patients with a history of paranoid delusions.

-Patients may be diagnosed as delusional when their grievances concern health care workers or health care institutions, even when the patient has no history of delusion.
-"A patient arriving claiming to have been injured by another health care professional is regarded as a crazy person who potentially could ruin the career of an innocent colleague."

 Origin

 Psychologist Brendan Maher named the effect after Martha Mitchell.
 Mitchell was the wife of John Mitchell, United States Attorney General in the Nixon administration.
 When she alleged that White House officials were engaged in illegal activities, her claims were attributed to mental illness.
 Ultimately, however, the facts of the Watergate scandal vindicated her and garnered her the label "The Cassandra of Watergate".

-Although it has been stated that many of her allegations remain unproven, such as her claim that she had been drugged and put under guard during a visit to California after her husband was summoned back to Washington, D.C. in order to prevent her from leaving the hotel or making phone calls to the news media, James McCord confirmed in 1975 that her story was true, as reported in The New York Times.

-More evidence supporting Mitchell's claims was published in a 2017 news article in Newsweek about the appointment of a U.S. ambassador.
+Although it has been stated that many of her allegations remain unproven, even some of the extreme ones have been confirmed.
+She claimed to have been drugged and put under guard during a visit to California after her husband was summoned back to Washington, D.C., in order to prevent her from leaving the hotel or making phone calls to the news media.
+James McCord confirmed in 1975 that her story was true, as reported in The New York Times.
+More evidence supporting Mitchell's claims was published in a 2017 news article in Newsweek about the appointment of Stephen B. King, the security agent who abducted Mitchell, as the U.S. ambassador to the Czech Republic.
 In 2022, Netflix released a documentary titled The Martha Mitchell Effect.